 - Students commencing their first undergraduate degree program at Victoria University

 - Year 12 school leavers and students who are returning to study aged between 18 – 25 years old

-- Applicants who have been accepted into a full time undergraduate academic program and who will be commencing their studies in Semester 1 of 2018
+- Applicants who have been accepted into a full time undergraduate academic program

 - Applicants who have attained a minimum ATAR score of 75

-- Applicants who complete the scholarship application in full and lodge it by the advertised closing date with the specified University office
+- Applicants who complete the application in full and lodge it by the advertised closing date with the specified University office

 - Australian citizens or have permanent residence status.

 How to Apply: Please provide the following documentation in support of your application:

 - Attach a typed personal statement (800-1000 words) addressing the following criteria:

 - The measure of leadership and leadership potential demonstrated in your academic and personal life